 Rosilyn responds to nearly every homicide scene in the Kansas City, Missouri area to comfort families at the scene.
 “I look for the mother first,” Rosilyn says of visiting homicide scenes, “Because I know she needs a hug from me.”

-Join KC Mothers in Charge in their 5K in honor of Pee Wee and lives lost to violence in Kansas City.
+Join KC Mothers in Charge for our 2nd Annual Pee Wee's Run in honor of lives lost to violence in Kansas City.
 It’s time to come together!

 For her 40th birthday on June 29, 2018, community volunteer Cara Gilmore ran 40 miles across Kansas City, Missouri and raised more than $16,000 for KC Mothers in Charge.
-This year, Cara brings her expertise to KC Mothers in Charge serving as Race Director for its Inaugural 5K - Pee Wee's Run.
+For a second year in a row, Cara brings her expertise to KC Mothers in Charge serving as Race Director for its 2nd Annual Pee Wee's Run.
 Cara is a wife and mother of two boys, Owen and Miles.
 She is an avid runner; she loves the peace it brings and the opportunity to see her city on foot.
 She moved to Kansas City from St. Louis when she was 12-years-old and has loved it ever since.
-She has been a Pilates instructor and personal trainer for 13 years.
+She is the owner of Power Plus Pilates and has been a Pilates instructor and personal trainer for 14 years.
 Her work brings much joy as she gets to improve her clients' quality of life by bringing ease of movement and functional exercise into their lives.
-She is on the leadership team with Moms Demand Action, a group started in 2012 in response to the Sandy Hook Elementary School shooting.
-They are a group of moms, dads, aunts, uncles, etc. who advocate for common sense gun laws and safe gun practices.
 Cara loves the work that KC Mothers in Charge is doing to provide support to the community.
 She is continually inspired by the women who are a part of KC Mothers in Charge and how they turned their own personal tragedies into a way to help others and improve Kansas City.

 If you have any questions about this race, click the button below.Questions?